strikeout/mylar/README.md

 Mylar protects data confidentiality even when an attacker gets full access to servers.
 Mylar stores only encrypted data on the server, and decrypts data only in users' browsers.

-# Simply encrypting each user's data with a user key does not suffice,
-and Mylar addresses three challenges in making this approach work.
+Simply encrypting each user's data with a user key does not suffice, and Mylar addresses three challenges in making this approach work.

-- First, Mylar allows the server to perform keyword search over encrypted documents
-- Second, Mylar allows users to share keys and data securely in the presence of an active adversary.
+- First, Mylar allows users to share keys and data securely in the presence of an active adversary (a man in the middle.
+- Second, Mylar allows the server to perform keyword search over encrypted documents
 - Finally, Mylar ensures that client-side application code is authentic, even if the server is malicious.